Fans are following Taylor Swift to Europe after finding Eras Tour tickets less costly there

 The city's 40,000 hotel rooms are sold out even though prices skyrocketed for the tour dates, Bergqvist said.
 Concert visitors are expected to pump around 500 million Swedish kroner, or over $46 million, into the local economy over the course of their stays, an estimate that does not include what they paid for Swift tickets or to get to Sweden, he said.

-“So this is going to be huge for the tourism sector in Sweden and Stockholm in particular,” Bergqvist said.

-Nightclubs, restaurants and bars are seizing the opportunity to cater to fans with Taylor Swift-themed events, such as karaoke, quizzes and after-concert dance parties.

-Houston resident Caroline Matlock, 29, saw Swift more than a year ago when the Eras Tour came to the Texas city.
-Now she's making more friendship bracelets and trying to learn a few words of Swedish as she prepares to see the 3 1/2-hour show in Stockholm.
-The idea of seeing Swift in Europe was her friend's, and Matlock needed some persuading at first.
+Houston resident Caroline Matlock, 29, is making friendship bracelets and trying to learn a few words of Swedish as she prepares to see the 3 1/2-hour show in Stockholm.
+Also on the itinerary: visiting the Scandinavian cities of Oslo and Gothenburg.

-“I was like, ‘I only want to go if it's a country I haven’t been to.
-I’ve seen Taylor Swift,'” she said.

 WILL TOUR TOURISM ENDURE AFTER ERAS?